jamesrcounts/jamesrcounts.com/_posts/2019-10-14-azdo-safe-terraform-pipelines.md

 ## Review the Plan

-The pipeline we've designed can build an explicit Terraform plan, prompt for approval to deploy the plan, and finally, deploy it once we provide approval.
+The pipeline we've designed can build a Terraform plan file, prompt for approval to deploy the plan, and finally, deploy it once we provide approval.
 To approve the deployment, we must review the plan, and nothing in the pipeline itself explains how to do that.
 It turns out to be a simple task in Azure DevOps.

 Although our build stage stored the plan file in the build artifact, we do not need to download the artifact, unpack it, and read it.
 The plan file is not designed to be human-readable.
 Terraform does provide a command ([`show`][24]) to convert the plan into a human-readable format, but this step is still extra work.
 In Azure DevOps, we have a more accessible option: the build log.